 Next, you should measure the pH level.
 You can use test strips, a drip DPD test, or an “acid requirement” test for this.

-Now you can compare your results to the table and find out how much muriatic acid you need to add to lower the pH in your pool.
+Now you can compare your results to the tables and find out how much muriatic acid you need to add to lower the pH in your pool or in your hot tub.

 Expert Tip: Cautions Before Using Muriatic Acid